worleyek/worleyek/README.md

 * 🇺🇸 Data analyst and developer from Tennessee
 * 🎓 B.S. in Actuarial Science with a minor in Data Science
 * 🌱 Started learning web development at age 12
-* 🐾 Mother of two rescue cats and caretaker of a cat colony
+* 🐾 Mother of two rescue cats and caretaker of a feral cat colony
 * 💛 Passionate about data analytics, mathematics, web development, film, and animal welfare